 Medicare covers Medical Nutritional Therapy or MNT.
 If you have diabetes or kidney disease, or if you had a kidney transplant within the last three years, Part B may pay for nutritional therapy.
 The therapy services must help you manage your condition more effectively by choosing the right foods.
 If you’re on dialysis, coverage includes medical nutrition therapy services.

-Medicare began covering MNT in 2002 after studies showed that MNT might improve health outcomes.
+Medicare began covering Medical Nutritional Therapy in 2002 after studies showed that MNT might improve health outcomes.
 However, relatively few people take advantage of the benefit.

 Medical Nutrition Therapy is a preventative health service, and therefore Medicare covers 100%.
 You won’t be responsible for any copay or deductible as long as you use a doctor that accepts Medicare assignment.

 A doctor, a registered dietitian, or another nutrition expert that accepts Medicare may provide Medical Nutritional Therapy.
 Nutrition therapy can include a variety of services.It usually begins with an assessment of your eating habits, lifestyle, weight, and blood sugar levels.
 After that, the dietitian may develop an eating plan for you.